radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 ##### Using Parallel Processing Engine

 In some cases, the virtual engine parallel processor (vpp) can be used to speed up the cache image creation while indexing.
 This option can only be used when initializing persistent cache with the vdsconfig utility, init-pcache command.
 This is useful when the virtual view to be cached contains many entries and other time-intensive configurations like joins, and computed attributes involving lookups.
 This option isn’t compatible with views associated with interception scripts.
 Initializing a view that is incompatible with the -vpp command results in an error that indicates why the view is incompatible.
-See the RadiantOne Command Line Configuration Guide for details on the init-pcache command.
+See the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/01-introduction) for details on the init-pcache command.

 ##### Using Paging